Should you rent or buy your home?

 Reasons To Own Your Home

-There are compelling non-financial reasons to buy your home instead of renting one.
+If you can afford to do so, there are compelling non-financial reasons to buy your home instead of renting one.
 For example, you may want:

-- this school for your kids
+- this neighborhood and school for your kids

 - to stay near existing friends